All Episodes

 It started a bad, I think the classical music thing did fine for a certain group, but it set the tone here.

-It was it was uh it was a whole thing was a downer here today, and yet all the hype had led us to believe that new era of responsibility, call to action, America's great, and so forth.
+And yet all the hype had led us to believe that new era of responsibility, call to action, America's great.

 But there's plenty of time here to discuss this.

-Uh we will have audio sound bites of the speech, we'll chop it up, uh, try to determine which words will be chiseled into stone from this speech, and we'll be eagerly awaiting drive-by commentary uh from uh uh the the various media outlets who had led the um public to believe this would be one of the greatest inaugural addresses ever.
+And we'll be eagerly awaiting drive-by commentary from the various media outlets who had led the public to believe this would be one of the greatest inaugural addresses ever.

 I'm still trying to figure out, and maybe you can help me what he said.

-But I don't know quite what he said here, other than what he has said throughout the uh the campaign.
+But I don't know quite what he said here other than what he has said throughout the campaign.

 I do know that Ann Compton of ABC News reported that the sun glistened off Obama's lapel pen.